nr-jmcevoy/code_challenge/README.md

 I would have written more test cases for non English Unicode characters, although depending on how granular this could end up becoming quite cumbersome/time consuming depending on languages/number of characters tested.

 I didn't get around to the AWS task due to time constraints.
-I would probably have packaged/deployed as a Lambda service and refactor the code to possibly download files from S3 for example and then read them based on strings sent to the Lambda service via HTTP.
+I would probably have packaged/deployed as a Lambda service and refactor the code to possibly download files from S3 for example and then read them based on file path strings sent to the Lambda service via HTTP.

 This could be done with something like Terraform or AWS CloudFormation.